Driver arrested after crashing truck in Bloomingdale family's pool

 "Cars are going fast down Erindale, and don't see the stop sign until they get right up on it," she said.

-ABC Action News found out that the homeowners association is responsible for the brick wall and the Bloomingdale sign.
+ABC Action News found out the Bloomingdale special tax district is responsible for the brick wall and the Bloomingdale sign.
 The family is responsible for their pool and yard.

 Since investigators determined that Mitchell caused the crash, the hope is his insurance company will pay to fix the damage.